Session Replay

 Data consumption We replay a predefined, repeatable and automated user scenario on our demo app and all data sent is measured in kB/min.

-JankStats If you use the alpha library from Google to monitor the jank frames and you already have some jank frames in your application (main thread overwhelmed), you can expect an increase of 1% or 2% with the Session Replay activated.
+JankStats If you use the alpha library from Google to monitor the jank frames and you already have some jank frames in your application (main thread overwhelmed), you can expect an increase of 1% or 2% with Session Replay activated.
 Session Replay requires to perform tasks on the main thread (screen capture and view hierarchy inspection).

 We always strive to be non-intrusive, and transparent to the developers of the client app.
 We apply this rule on the performance as well.
 These are the technical specifics we can share on performance, if you have any questions feel free to reach out to us.